cardosorapha/academicpages/_posts/2024-12-07-positive-negative-feedback.md

 V_{out}(t+\delta) = AV_{out}(t) \left(\frac{R_1}{R_1 + R_2} - \frac{R_1}{R_1+\alpha R_2} \right) - AV_{in} \left( \frac{\alpha R_2}{R_1 + \alpha R_2}\right).
 $$

-Let's call this equation (\*).
-From it we can derive the circuit behavior for any value of $\alpha$.
+From (8) it we can derive the circuit behavior for any value of $\alpha$.
 Note how the term being multiplied by $V_{out}$ is the same I used before in the quick analysis to determine the feedback type.
 Now we can see in the output equation itself that if the term is positive (or negative), the output will be fed back positively (or negatively) to the evaluation of the next output.

 Let's now see what happens in each case.